To reconfigure the DASH2 display using a windows laptop you need a USB to Serial adapter cable and the most up to date software available here:

 Another improvement is that the LEDs can now go from both sides at the same time - F1 style.
 This can be enabled by choosing the red LED in the middle and entering max RPM.

 Switching units - C to F and BAR to PSI

 Right click on the parameter on the right and 2 buttons will appear.
 Choose the right units.
 This only works for sensors directly connected to the Dash.

 It is possible to introduce new features or change the Dash to work with a different ECU by a firmware upgrade.

 Obtain a firmware file from LDperformance and place it in the same folder as Dash2.exe overwriting the old firmware.hex file.
 The configuration software provided above comes with the latest firmware.

 Make sure you have a good quality USB-Serial adapter cable.

-Follow the intructions on screen and do not turn off before both bars get to 100%.
+Follow the instructions on screen and do not turn off before both bars get to 100%.
 Note that the firmware update mode may timeout after 10 seconds in which case you should start over.

 Once done restart the dash and restart the Software to connect again.
 Press "Restore Default settings"